kimrodriguezFINTECH/CHALLENGE_19/README.md

 ---------------------------------------------------------------------------------------------------
 # Instructions

-# 1. From your terminal, navigate to the project folder that contains
-# your `.env` file and the `krypto_jobs.py` and `crypto_wallet.py` files.
+ 1. From your terminal, navigate to the project folder that contains your `.env` file and the `krypto_jobs.py` and `crypto_wallet.py` files.
-# Be sure to activate your Conda `dev` environment if it is not already active.
+ Be sure to activate your Conda `dev` environment if it is not already active.

-# 2. To launch the Streamlit application,
-# type `streamlit run krypto_jobs.py`.
+ 2. To launch the Streamlit application, type `streamlit run krypto_jobs.py`.

-# 3. On the resulting webpage, select a candidate that you would like to hire
-# from the appropriate drop-down menu.
-Then, enter the number of hours that you
-# would like to hire them for.
-(Remember, you do not have a lot of ether in
-# your account, so you cannot hire them for long!)
+ 3. On the resulting webpage, select a candidate that you would like to hire from the appropriate drop-down menu.
+Then, enter the number of hours that you would like to hire them for.(Remember, you do not have a lot of ether in your account, so you cannot hire them for long!)

-# 4 Click the Send Transaction button to sign and send the transaction with
-# your Ethereum account information.
-If the transaction is successfully
-# communicated to Ganache, validated, and added to a block,
-# a resulting transaction hash code will be written to the Streamlit
+ 4. Click the Send Transaction button to sign and send the transaction with your Ethereum account information.
+If the transaction is successfully communicated to Ganache, validated, and added to a block, a resulting transaction hash code will be written to the Streamlit application sidebar.
-# application sidebar.

 The first time I tried to send the transaction I got this error but found that the error had to do with my `crypto_wallet.py` on the `line 72` gas price.